raspberrypilearning/octapi-brute-force-enigma/en/step_8.md

 print( "Collecting job results" )
 ```

-+ The last step is to sift through the results to see if any of the `find_rotor_start()` jobs didn't return the string `"Cannot find settings"`, in which case the returned string must have been a valid rotor start position.
++ The last step is to sift through the results to see if any of the `find_rotor_start()` jobs did not return the string `"Cannot find settings"`, in which case the returned string must have been a valid rotor start position.

 ```python
 # Collect and check through the jobs for this ring setting